Hong Kong protesters are getting tattoos

 Updated 21st August 2019

-Credit: Zada Lam/Mini Tattoo Studio
+Credit: Zada Lam

 Permanent protest: Hundreds of demonstrators in Hong Kong are getting tattoos